sarahrainbow/pull-your-socks-up/README.md

 # Pull Your Socks Up 🧦
 Let's sell some socks!
-This tool is here to automate email marketting, drive purchase conversations and, keep people's feet nice and cosy 🧦
+This tool is here to automate email marketting, drive purchase conversations, and keep people's feet nice and cosy 🧦

 ## Getting setup for developers

-Clone this repo and then within the project root directory you can run:
+Clone this repo and then within the root directory you can run:

 ### `npm i`

-Install dependencies
+Installs dependencies.

 ### `npm run start`